 One person managed to keep his phone, and called the Croatian Red Cross, explaining the situation, sending the GPS data, and asking for help.
 This organization apparently called the border police, who denied that they had caught them and denied their presence at the station.
 The police then asked for the phone that contacted this organization, and threatened to deport them if the phone was not handed over.
 They group denied having the phone.

-The organization called them back on this phone and explained that the police would bring them to Zagreb for entering asylum processes.
-However, the police transported them in 2 big cars, and deported them back to Serbia, warning them that if they come back they would be deported again.
-They were beaten by the Croatian police just before being sent across the border.
+The organization called them back on this phone and explained that the police would bring them to Zagreb in in order to start the asylum processes.
+However, the police put them in 2 big cars and took them to the border with Serbia.
+They pushed them across the border and warned them that if they come back they, would be pushed-back again.
+The group was beaten by the Croatian police just before being sent across the border.